webpapaya/promise-frites/readme.md

 ## Breaking change in v1.0.0

-Retry does not return the last error, but throws a RetryError which contains all errors under the `errors` property.
+- Retry does not return the last error, but throws a RetryError which contains all errors under the `errors` property.
+- Dropped support for node 5. (it might still work but isn't tested)